-The runoff is today.
-The general election starts tomorrow.
+The runoff is over.
+The general election starts now.

-Texas Republicans vote today in one of the most bitter Senate runoffs in state history.
+Texas Republicans chose the indicted attorney general over a three-term incumbent.
 Incumbent Sen. John Cornyn faces Attorney General Ken Paxton, the man he once publicly called “not fit for office.”
 Trump endorsed Paxton one week ago.
 Whoever wins faces James Talarico in November.

 Democrats have not won a U.S. Senate seat in Texas since 1988.
 Talarico is running like he thinks that streak ends this year.
 He might be right.